Syrian forces kill 15 as U.S. imposes sanctions

 At least 1,700 civilians have been killed since the uprising against Assad's rule erupted in March, rights groups say.
 Syria says 500 soldiers and police have died.

-But the Syrian Observatory for Human Rights said an armoured force killed at least 15 civilians in an assault on the Bab Amro residential district of Homs on Wednesday evening.
+But the Syrian Observatory for Human Rights said an armored force killed at least 15 civilians in an assault on the Bab Amro residential district of Homs on Wednesday evening.

 Abdelrahman said two people were also killed in the suburbs of Damascus while a woman was killed earlier when troops and tanks swept into two northern towns near the Turkish border.